Support and Workflow

 Menu Support → Workflow → Workflow rules → Create.

-A description and a mode of execution must be included:
+A description and an execution mode must be included:

-• Cron: The Workflow rules will be checked at each execution of the cron (usually every 5 minutes).
+• Cron: The Workflow rules will be checked at each cron execution (usually every 5 minutes).

-• Real time: The checking of Workflow rules will be done at the same time that any ticket is created or edited.
+• Real time: Workflow rule checking will be done at the same time that any ticket is created or edited.

 Conditions

-When editing a workflow rule (by clicking on its description in the list of rules) you will also have access to the Conditions tab which can be added by clicking on the Create button, filling in the parameters in the ticket fields and saving with the corresponding button.
+When editing a workflow rule (by clicking on its description in the list of rules), you will also have access to the Conditions tab, which may be added by clicking Create, filling in the parameters in the ticket fields and saving with the corresponding button.

 • Match all fields.